 18. Escape From Pompeii

 Escape from Pompeii is a fun game where team members try to escape a mock volcanic eruption to survive on a raft.
-To play this game, build a raft and add some stone-like structures in the field area.
+To play this game, build a raft and add stone-like structures to the field area.
 Afterward, you and the team should climb on the raft and try to get to the end post while avoiding the lava on the floor using the stone structures along the way.

-19. Water gun fight
+19. Water Gunfight

-20. Bubble football
+20. Bubble Football

 21. Memory Wall